ethereum/casper/README.md

 #### Fund Senders of Contract With 0.1 Ether to Deploy TXs

-You need to fund these accounts to deploy the helper contracts because the transactions are already signed.
+You need to fund these accounts to deploy the helper contracts because the transactions are signed by theses accounts, you may also choose to resign the contracts with your own account(s).

 ```bash
 w3.eth.sendTransaction({'to': VYPER_RLP_DECODER_TX_SENDER, 'value': 10**17})